Fourth-order Adaptive Mesh Refinement both in space and in time for incompressible Navier-Stokes equations with Dirichlet boundary conditions: Conclusion

 \section{Conclusion}

 We have developed a fourth-order adaptive projection method for solving the INSE with subcycling in time.
-To enforce the divergence-free constraint, we adapt the GePUP-E formulation \cite{Li2024GePUP-E} of INSE in the context of AMR and derive coarse-fine interface conditions so that the velocity divergence decays exponentially on the subdomain of any refinement level.
+To enforce the divergence-free constraint, we adapt the GePUP-E formulation \cite{Li2025GePUP-E} of INSE in the context of AMR and derive coarse-fine interface conditions so that the velocity divergence decays exponentially on the subdomain of any refinement level.
 For subcycling in time, we recursively advance the velocity on a single level and its finer levels, with the interface conditions approximated via spatiotemporal interpolations and with the solvability conditions of elliptic equations satisfied to machine precision for each connected component of the subdomain.
 Within each time step, the algorithm mainly consists of solving a sequence of linear systems by geometric multigrid, leading to an optimal complexity of the proposed method.
 By adopting implicit-explicit schemes for time integration, the proposed method is also applicable to a wide range of Reynolds numbers.
 Results of numerical tests confirm the fourth-order accuracy of velocity in the $L_{\infty}$ norm and the third-order accuracy of pressure in the $L_2$ norm.
-The superior efficiency of our subcycling AMR method is also demonstrated by temporal variations of two speedup ratios over uniform grids.
+The superior efficiency of our subcycled AMR method is also demonstrated by temporal variations of two speedup ratios over uniform grids.
+Not restricted to adaptive grids made by rectangular patches, the main components of the proposed AMR methods can also be transplanted to adaptive grids based on quadtrees or octrees.

-The next step along this research line is to augment the subcycling AMR to solve INSE on irregular domains via poised lattice generation \cite{zhang2024PLG}.
-Another future research topic is the coupling of fourth-order interface tracking methods \cite{hu24:_arms} to simulate incompressible viscous fluids with moving boundaries.
+The next step along this research line is to augment the subcycled AMR to solve INSE on irregular domains via poised lattice generation \cite{zhang2024PLG}.
+The extension of our method to three dimensions should be theoretically straightforward, but may involve practical difficulties of designing efficient multigrid solvers, especially on irregular domains.

+Finally, we plan to couple the proposed AMR method with our fourth-order interface tracking methods \cite{hu24:_arms,TaQi25} to simulate incompressible viscous fluids with moving boundaries.